-How do we store and hold the credit information?
+How do we store and hold the credit data?

-8.7 We store and hold credit information in the same manner as outlined in section 3 of this policy.
+8.7 We store and hold credit data in the same manner as outlined in section 3 of this Policy.

-8.8 Our usual purpose for collecting, holding, using and disclosing credit information about you is to enable us to provide you with the accounting or financial service.
+8.8 Our usual purpose for collecting, holding, using and disclosing credit data about you is to enable us to provide you with the accounting or financial service.

-8.9 We may also collect the credit information:
+8.9 We may also collect the credit data: